 In the experiments, participants read or listened to the same stories for several hours.
 The researchers found that language is processed the same way by the brain, whether you listen to the audiobook or read the ebook or print book.

-So, if someone in your book club complains, you can ensure them that you read the book, just like everybody else.
+So, if someone in your book club complains (“you didn’t really read the book“), you can assure them that you did indeed read the book, just like everybody else.
 If anyone tries to argue that audiobooks are not reading, tell them science disagrees strongly!

 Related article: 5 Things you didn’t know about Audiobooks